Automation MCP Server Features Blog Pricing Contact

 URI: https://api.invoicexml.com/v1/create/facturx

-The parameters are identical to ZUGFeRD.
-Change SellerCountry and BuyerCountry to FR and update the tax rate to 20% (French standard VAT rate):
+The body is identical to ZUGFeRD.
+Set the seller and buyer postalAddress.country to FR and the line VAT rate to 20 (French standard VAT rate):

-French invoices also commonly include the SIREN/SIRET number in the seller tax ID field — format it as FR + 2-digit key + 9-digit SIREN:
+French invoices also commonly carry the SIREN/SIRET in the seller VAT identifier, formatted as FR + 2-digit key + 9-digit SIREN:

 The response is a PDF/A-3b file ready for submission to a certified Plateforme Agréée (PDP) or the public PPF portal from September 2026.